 Warehouse Productivity Best Practices

 1. Review SKU Velocity Regularly

 Some SKU’s move faster than other.
 Consistently review SKU velocities and relocate SKUs that have moved from fast to slow, or vice versa.
 Ensure fast moving, popular SKUs are kept in an accessible and ergonomic location (end of aisle at waist height).
 Consider storing SKUs frequently picked together as a kit.

 2. Store Products in Bins and Totes

 Products left on open shelving are exposed to contaminants such as dirt, dust, and exhaust fumes from forklifts.
 Using bins, dividers, and totes not only keeps products clean, organized, and in usable condition, but also maximizes your storage capacity.
-You might also consider storing inventory in an enclosed automated storage and retrieval system (AS/RS) such as a VLM or Vertical Carousel.
+You might also consider storing inventory in an enclosed automated storage and retrieval system (AS/RS) such as a Vertical Lift Module (VLM) or Vertical Carousel Module.

 3. Consider a Pick and Pass Strategy

 Order totes travel from zone to zone for fulfillment.
 Each picker works to fill SKUs only in their zone, passing the order tote to the next zone when completed.
 Once the order has gone to the last zone, it reaches shipping and is sent out for delivery.
 To add to your productivity gains, pick the orders into a shipping container, so these orders can be labeled and put onto a truck once picking is complete.